AlgoTradingHub/theplatform-book/source/tutorial.md

 ## First start

 Starting language interpreter is the first thing you will need.
-So just execute following command in your shell terminal.
+So just execute the following command in your shell terminal:

 ```o
 $ cargo run --release --bin tachyon